victorgiraldes/gamou/README.md

-# GAMIFICATION
+# GAMOU

-_This project aims to retain customers and stores through a loyalty system._
+_Gamou is a gamification project that aims to retain customers to stores through a web system._

 ## Required versions

 - Ruby _3.0.0_
 - Rails _6.1.3_
+- Node _14.0.0_
 - Postgres _13.2.1_
-- Node _14.0.0_

 ## What is inside?